voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-String.
 Sets the atboot parameter of the mount.

 Default value: `false`